 The re-evaluation of McClean North was carried out by conventional 3-D computer block modeling.
 Wire frames were constructed for each of pods 1, 2 and 5.
-The estimate included internal dilution, but not external dilution, and was carried out at a $0.1\% U_3O_8$ cut-off.
+The estimate included internal dilution, but not external dilution, and was carried out at a 0.1% U3O8 cut-off.
 This mineral resource estimate is based entirely on diamond drill information.
-Block cell dimensions were selected at 8 metre model grid east west x 5 metre model grid north south and a 2 metre bench height or approximately 180 tonnes/block.
+Block cell dimensions were selected at 8 metre (easting) x 5 metre (northing) and a 2 metre bench height or approximately 180 tonnes/block.
 Scott Wilson RPA constructed a mineral resource wireframe based on kriging, and constructed a special waste wireframe, that generally surrounds the mineral resource wireframe, using similar kriging parameters but with larger search distances.
 Subsequent to this report, the Company and Scott Wilson RPA reviewed the block model and estimation procedures in October 2009 and made a slight revision to the mineral resource estimate for the McClean North deposit.